jeremiahu2/startup/notes.md

 </svg>
 ```

+## Startup CSS Assignment Learnings

+- Learned how to combine custom CSS with a framework (Bootstrap) to get the desired styling while maintaining responsiveness.
+- Practiced semantic HTML and proper layout using header, footer, main, nav, form, and tables.
+- Learned to style forms, buttons, tables, and other UI components consistently across multiple pages.
+- Implemented responsive design with media queries and Bootstrap classes to support desktop, tablet, and mobile screen sizes.
+- Learned to override Bootstrap defaults without breaking the grid or responsive behavior.
+- Practiced flexbox layout for aligning elements like login forms and vote options.
+- Learned to maintain a consistent visual design across multiple pages including typography, spacing, and hover effects.
+- Learned version control habits: committing changes often with descriptive messages to demonstrate ownership.
+- Learned to deploy a static site using the deployFiles.sh script and ensure it works on a production environment.
+- Learned to document my work in notes.md, including challenges, solutions, and design decisions.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.